AdobeDocs/campaign-classic.en/help/reporting/using/use-cases.md

    ![](assets/s_ncs_user_report_wizard_from_transision.png)

-1. At this point you can either select the **[!UICONTROL Existing analyses and reports]** option and use reports created previously (refer to [Re-use existing reports and analyses](../../reporting/using/processing-a-report.md#re-using-existing-reports-and-analyses)), or create a new descriptive analysis.
+1. At this point you can either select the **[!UICONTROL Existing analyses and reports]** option and use reports created previously (refer to [Re-using existing reports and analyses](../../reporting/using/processing-a-report.md#re-using-existing-reports-and-analyses)), or create a new descriptive analysis.
 To do this, leave the **[!UICONTROL New descriptive analysis from a template]** option selected by default.

    The rest of the configuration is the same as for all descriptive analyses.